williamjacksn/blog/content/articles/2017/05/2017-05-14-holy-ghost.md

 in a time when there are prophets living on the Earth with us and givings us counsel appropriate for our time.

 In addition to this, God has promised us the help of a member of the Godhead, the Holy Ghost.
-The Holy Ghost can give us personal counsel appropriate for the very moment and situation we may find ourself in.
+The Holy Ghost can give us personal counsel appropriate for the very moment and situation we may find ourselves in.

 Today I would like to speak about how to seek out, recognize, and act upon the inspiration of the Holy Ghost.